Multiprotocol Label Switching: Routing

 During these operations, the contents of the packet below the MPLS Label stack are not examined.
 Indeed, transit routers typically need only to examine the topmost label on the stack.
-The forwarding of the packet is done based on the contents of the labels, which allows "protocol-independent packet forwarding" that does not need to look at a protocol-dependent routing table and avoids the expensive IP longest prefix match at each hop.
+The forwarding of the packet is done based on the contents of the labels, which allows protocol-independent packet forwarding that does not need to look at a protocol-dependent routing table and avoids the expensive IP longest prefix match at each hop.

 At the egress router, when the last label has been popped, only the payload remains.
-This can be an IP packet or any of a number of other kinds of payload packet.
+This can be an IP packet or any type of packet.
 The egress router must, therefore, have routing information for the packet's payload since it must forward it without the help of label lookup tables.
 An MPLS transit router has no such requirement.

-Usually (by default with only one label in the stack, accordingly to the MPLS specification), the last label is popped off at the penultimate hop (the hop before the egress router).
+Usually, the last label is popped off at the penultimate hop (the hop before the egress router).
 This is called penultimate hop popping (PHP).
-This may be interesting in cases where the egress router has many packets leaving MPLS tunnels, and thus spends inordinate amounts of CPU time on this.
+This is useful in cases where the egress router has many packets leaving MPLS tunnels and thus spends significant CPU resources on these transitions.
 By using PHP, transit routers connected directly to this egress router effectively offload it, by popping the last label themselves.
-In the label distribution protocols, this PHP label pop action is advertised as label value 3 « implicit-null» (which is never found in a label, since it means that the label is to be popped).
+In the label distribution protocols, this PHP label pop action is advertised as label value 3 (implicit null) and is never found in a label, since it means that the label is to be popped.

-This optimisation is no longer that useful (like for initial rationales for MPLS – easier operations for the routers).
-Several MPLS services (including end-to-end QoS management, and 6PE) imply to keep a label even between the penultimate and the last MPLS router, with a label disposition always done on the last MPLS router: the «Ultimate Hop Popping» (UHP).
-Some specific label values have been notably reserved for this use:
+Several MPLS services including end-to-end QoS management, and 6PE, require keeping a label even between the penultimate and the last MPLS router, with a label disposition always done on the last MPLS router, ultimate hop popping (UHP).
+Some specific label values have been notably reserved for this use.
+In this scenario the remaining label stack entry conveys information to the last hop (such as its Traffic Class field for QoS information), while also instructing the last hop to pop the label stack using one of the following reserved label values: